St. Pauls School, University of Birmingham

 This is a design of the reactor, it looks a little complicated but I only have to worry about what is happening in the core in the top left corner.

-Sometimes systems are too complicated to understand with just writing and solving formulas, for example describing how water moves is hard because you need to consider how each atom is going to interact with all the other atoms.
+Sometimes systems are too complicated to understand with just writing and solving formulas.
+For example describing how water moves is hard because you need to consider how each atom is going to interact with all the other atoms and there might be millions of atoms so you would need to write millions of equations!
 On the other hand, sometimes systems are too dangerous or expensive to build an experiment for.
-I model lots of different designs and can’t build 20 real test nuclear reactors a day!
+I model lots of different designs and can’t build 20 real test nuclear reactors a day…

 My Typical Day